Looking for the best sauce pan for your kitchen? Here, we discuss what makes a saucepan great: material, size, shape, design, cost, and more.

 Most Popular Sauce Pan on Amazon: Farberware

 This isn't a sauce pan we actually recommend, but we're including it because it's wildly popular and much loved on Amazon.
-If you are considering buying it, we think you should know more about it before they do.
+If you are considering buying it, we think you should know more about it.

 Farberware cookware goes back more than 100 years.
 Most Americans grew up in a household with at least one Farberware pan.
 This easy recognition is what makes Farberware "iconic," particularly the plastic handles and lid pulls unique to this cookware.